timmcginley/41934/Concepts/BIMExecutionPlan/README.md

 They provide clarity on what, when, where, how and to what detail as well as who is responsible to delivering and checking the information.

 ## Who is it for?
-BXPs are then an essential tool of [managers] and coordinators and valuable resource to [modellers] and [analysts].
+BEPs are then an essential tool of [managers] and coordinators and valuable resource to [modellers] and [analysts].

 ### Attribution:
 This page is partly based on information from the [IBIMD](https://www.ct.upt.ro/IBIMD/) project of which DTU is a participant.